HIV Cure Could Be Found Via Cancer Research, Says New Study

 — AIDSinfo (@AIDSinfo) January 3, 2018

-CAR-T Therapy: Is it the Key to Curing HIV and Cancer?
+CAR-T Therapy: Is It The Key To Curing HIV And Cancer?

 This type of treatment is called CAR-T which stands for Chimeric Anti Receptor Therapy.
-As Newsweek notes, is primarily used in cancer research.
+As Newsweek notes, it is primarily used in cancer research.
 In August 2017, the Food and Drug Administration approved the use of CAR-T cell therapy to provide treatment for young adults and children with B-cell acute lymphoblastic leukemia.

 According to an article that appeared in the New England Journal of Medicine, the therapy was originally developed as a method of upping the immune function of patients with HIV through the modification of T cells.
 Carl June, the immunologist behind the development of CAR-T, switched his focus from HIV to cancer when his wife was diagnosed with ovarian cancer in 1996.
 June’s research was stifled due to a lack of support from a pharmaceutical company which could have provided the necessary resources.
 Unfortunately, his wife died in 2001.
 But it led him to apply all of his research findings in immunology and gene therapy to the development of a cure for cancer.